mikkosyrja/kuxaku/README.md

 Jovian outer system map (jovianouter.png) shows some Jupiter's outer moons with future orbit positions at one week intervals.
 Cronian inner system map (cronianinner.png) shows Saturnus' rings and inner moons with future orbit positions at one hour intervals

-Some objects (notably Eros, Sol Ring and Anderson Station) are currently commented out in the script.
-These can be turned on by removing the comment character.

 ### Communication Delay and Travel Times

-Communication delay tables (*delay.png) show one-way communication delay in minutes between the most important locations.
+Communication delay tables (\*delay.png) show one-way communication delay in minutes between the most important locations.
 Delay between planet's moons is usually less than 10 seconds.
 Delay between Earth and Moon is about 1.3 seconds.

 Travel time tables (\*travel\*.png) show travel times in days between same locations using 0.3, 0.5g and 1.0g accelerations.
 The first one (\*travel03.png) is comfortable for belters.
 Second one (\*travel05.png) is faster and still tolerable for most belters.
 Third one with full 1g acceleration (\*travel10.png) is suitable only for earthers.
 There are separate tables for Sol, Jovian and Cronian systems.